skim6281/DOMDOMDOM/README.md

 ##### `append`
   Insert content to the end of each element
 ##### `attr`
   If one argument given, it gets the value of an attribute for the first element in the set of matched elements.
-If two arguments given, it sets one ore more attributes for every matched element
+If two arguments given, it sets one or more attributes for every matched element
 ##### `addClass`
   Adds the specified class to each matched element
 ##### `removeClass`